SumoLogic/sumologic-documentation/docs/integrations/databases/opentelemetry/couchbase-opentelemetry.md

 ### Step 2: Configure integration

-In this step we will be configuring the yaml file required for Couchbase Log Collection.
+In this step, you will configure the yaml file required for Couchbase Log Collection.
 Path of the log file configured to capture couchbase logs needs to be given here.

 The files are typically located in folder `/opt/couchbase/var/lib/couchbase/logs`.